Skip to main content

 To get a better understanding of the program’s objectives, it can help to consider what this program strives not to be (and, by extension, what you should focus on avoiding or going beyond in your essay).
 One page on the Human-Centered Engineering website highlights a couple of contrasting concepts on engineering’s objectives:

-- “The engineers of the future will be asked to do more than build bridges.
+• “The engineers of the future will be asked to do more than build bridges.
 We’re educating innovative thinkers whose broad knowledge and passion for helping others will set them apart in whatever career they pursue.”
-Boston College’s engineering program strives to get at issues that have a greater human impact than functional design.
+Boston College’s engineering program strives to address issues that have a greater human impact than functional design.

 At this point, you should identify a pressing global or community-based human problem you’d like to address.
 This should be the focus of your brainstorming efforts.
 Here are a few things to consider when choosing a problem to discuss:

-- Personal impact.
-Your essay will be much more cohesive and strong if you choose a topic that has affected you or a community you’re part of.
+• Personal impact.
+Your essay will be stronger and much more cohesive if you choose a topic that has affected you or a community you’re part of.
 For example, if your family owned a farm in Texas, where droughts are a recurring issue, you might be passionate about finding engineering solutions to the issue of water conservation.
 By framing the global issue of water shortage around your family’s experience, you can more effectively argue for the human impact of the issue.

-- Breadth.
+• Breadth.
 You should choose an example that is broad enough to fall into the category of “societal challenge,” but not too broad.
-If you choose an example that is too broad or vague, like “world peace,” you will come across as out of touch with the goals of the program.
+If you choose something like “world peace,” you will come across as out of touch with the goals of the program.
 If your first thought was world peace, or some other broad human problem, don’t despair, though!
 Focus on finding a more specific concern within that broad context.
-In the case of world peace, think about a concrete problem that causes wars and disputes between human communities.
-Maybe it’s access to the internet.
+So instead of world peace, think about a concrete problem that causes wars and disputes between human communities, like internet access.
 Then you can frame this issue as worldwide connectivity and access to technology.
-You don’t need to know all the details of your solution’s mechanism–that’s the purpose of your education–but your central problem should lend itself to an interdisciplinary, engineering-based solution.
+You don’t need to know all the details of your solution’s mechanism—that’s the purpose of your education—but your central problem should lend itself to an interdisciplinary, engineering-based solution.

 Let’s take access to technology and connectivity as our example.
-You might point out that the liberal arts core will help you gain empathy and perspective on the issue; there is an abundance of literature and psychological studies on the ways in which being left behind technologically creates tensions and war.
+You might point out that the liberal arts core will help you gain empathy and perspective on the issue; there is an abundance of literature and psychological studies on how being left behind technologically creates tensions and war.

 You might also argue that the weekly ethical reflections will help you consider the human needs that you can address within the issue of access to technology—why should we endeavor to bring up-to-date technology across the globe?